Givinostat

 Givinostat, sold under the brand name Duvyzat is a medication used for the treatment of Duchenne muscular dystrophy.
 It is a histone deacetylase inhibitor with potential anti-inflammatory, anti-angiogenic, and antineoplastic activities.
-It is a histone deacetylase (HDAC) inhibitor that works by targeting pathogenic processes to reduce inflammation and loss of muscle.
+It works by targeting pathogenic processes to reduce inflammation and loss of muscle.

-The most common side effects include diarrhea, abdominal pain, low platelets (thrombocytopenia), nausea/vomiting, an increase in triglycerides (a type of fat in the body) (hypertriglyceridemia), and fever.
+The most common side effects include diarrhea, abdominal pain, low platelets (thrombocytopenia), nausea and vomiting, an increase in triglycerides (a type of fat in the body) (hypertriglyceridemia), and fever.

 Givinostat was approved for medical use in the United States in March 2024.
 Givinostat is the first nonsteroidal medication approved by the US Food and Drug Administration (FDA) to treat people with all genetic variants of Duchenne muscular dystrophy.
 The FDA considers it to be a first-in-class medication.

 Medical uses

-Givinostat is indicated for the treatment of Duchenne muscular dystrophy in people six years of age and older.
+Givinostat is indicated for the treatment of Duchenne muscular dystrophy (DMD) in people six years of age and older.

+Available forms

+Givinostat is available in the form of an oral suspension.